ilyakava/sup/README.md

 ### Adding teams (Heroku)

-Following the commented example in the `seeds.rb` file in the root directory, enter in all the teams at your company.
+Following the commented example in the `seeds.rb` file in the root directory, write some ruby code that will generate the teams at your company.
 Then run `heroku run db:seed`.

+### Member Signup

+Visit your app (`heroku open`), and sign members of your company up, or link people to the site.
+Members will need to enter their name and email, and choose 1-5 work teams that they are a part of.
+These should be teams in which they are already a part of some formal standup, since no S'ups between members of the same work-team will be allowed.

+### Attend S'ups

+Since each S'up contains 3 people, remember that unless your company has an exact multiple of 3 employees signed up, not everyone will be a part of a S'up each week.
+However, it is very unlikely for anyone to be left out of S'up two weeks in a row.

+If things around the office get a bit hectic, any member can disable their participation in S'up via their member panel in the app.

-## Contributing
+## Contributing and Reporting Bugs

 * Click here on this: [![Stories in Ready](https://badge.waffle.io/ilyakava/sup.png?label=ready&title=Ready)](https://waffle.io/ilyakava/sup) badge to check what needs to be done!
+* Click the 'Issues' button above on the right to log a bug or problem.

 ## Testing